SparqJS/sparq-js-project/README.md

 ## Usage

-1. **Include Sparq.js in your project**
+1. **Include Sparq.js in your Project**

-   Simply add the script to your HTML:
+   Add the script to your HTML:

    ```html
    <script src="sparq.js"></script>
    ```

 2. **Initialize Sparq.js (Optional)**
-   You can configure Sparq.js by initializing it with your desired settings:
+   Configure Sparq.js to set the initial theme, enable routing, or customize other settings:

    ```javascript
    Sparq.init({